Pastellar/WebDev-Tutorials-and-Resources/README.md

 # WebDev Tutorials and Resources
- A collection of great resources and things I've learned to do, stored here for future reference.
+ A collection of resources and things I've learned to do, stored here for future reference.